 3. Hospitals Are Everywhere

-As the population expands we’re going to continue seeing more hospitals and healthcare facilities popping up to accommodate the demand.
-There are very few towns that do not have access to a nearby hospital, so you shouldn’t have to worry about finding a place to work, regardless of where you live.
-This also means that your options for relocating are open if you do wish to relocate.
+As the population expands, we will continue seeing more hospitals and healthcare facilities popping up to accommodate the demand.
+Very few towns do not have access to a nearby hospital, so you shouldn’t have to worry about finding a place to work, regardless of where you live.
+This also means that your are open if you do wish to relocate.

 4. You Can Earn a Degree Online

-Online nursing programs are becoming increasingly common as universities are developing IT systems to address the aforementioned shortage.
-Attending a physical university might be too much of a burden for busy students who are trying to juggle their work and school schedules.
+Attending a physical university might be too much of a burden for busy students trying to juggle their work and school schedules.
+Online nursing IT systems to address the aforementioned shortage.
 There is now an abundance of online learning programs designed to put you on the fast track to earning a degree in nursing.

 Picking a Reliable Career Path

-Finally, a key reason you should consider a career in nursing is because it truly is a reliable career path.
-If financial stability, job security and keeping your location options open are high on your list of priorities, you won’t regret becoming a nurse.
+Finally, a key reason you should consider a career in nursing is that it truly is a reliable career path.
+If financial stability, job security, and keeping your location options open are high on your list of priorities, you won’t regret becoming a nurse.